leiyahui/Chess/Readme.txt

-this is Chinese Written by C
+this is Chinese Chess Written by C